NishantA9/Pdf-Script/readme.md

 Run the script to add a watermark: python pdf_watermark.py

 ##  Made by Nishant Acharekar, under Course of Complete Python Developer 2024 by ZTM on Udemy

-##  Made by Nishant Acharekar, under Course of Complete Python Developer 2024 by ZTM on Udemy